Best Practices for Versioning NuGet Packages in the Enterprise

 It’s fairly simple: a package version with a dash and descriptor after the patch number (e.g., 5.4.2-beta) is considered a prerelease package.
 Packages without those prerelease labels are considered “stable”.

-To help prevent untested library code sneaking into production deployments, an easy rule to follow is to not allow packages with prerelease labels to be deployed as part of a production application.
+To help prevent untested library code from sneaking into production deployments, an easy rule to follow is to not allow packages with prerelease labels to be deployed as part of a production application.
+The great news is, setting this up in your CI/CD pipeline is straightforward.

 Best Practice: Build Prerelease Packages